kimberlythegeek/sisyphus/README.md

 # Tantalus (Bughunter 2.0)

+This is branch is under development.
+For the current stable build, visit the [production](https://github.com/kimberlythegeek/tantalus/tree/production) branch.

 ## Requirements

 To run a local development environment, you must have [Docker](https://www.docker.com/get-started) installed and its daemon running.